Date of Award

 RESULTS: Of the 85 surveyed, 60 participated (n = 31 vocational specialist and n = 30 employers) via email, and 1 participated via telephone.
 Of the 31 vocational specialists who participated, 29 codes where produced from the 117 responses that were recorded.
 Four reoccurring themes were developed, which were autonomy, modeling, funding, and grocery store.
 Of the 30 employers who participated, 21 codes were produced from 118 responses.
 Three reoccurring themes were created, which were equality, consistency, and training.

 SIGNIFICANCE: Responses from vocational specialists and employers of ASD were collectively analyzed and interpreted to create an Employer’s Guide for Integrating Employees with Autism Spectrum Disorder.
 The guide provides an outline for employers who hire and work with individuals with ASD.
 The guide includes strategies on what the employers can do to help individuals with ASD maintain long-term employment.
 It includes strategies to increase employee motivation, cope with stress management, helping employers get to know their employee, enhance communication, and improve social and behavioral skills.
 The hope is that as employers gain further understanding of ASD, it will allow them to successfully train employees who are on the spectrum as well as for adults with ASD enhancing employment outcomes and to live fulfilled lives.

 Heinze, Marie-Cécile, "Perceptions of Vocational Education Training Specialists and Employers of Adults with Autism Spectrum Disorder" (2019).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 325.